itzsrv/itzsrv-weblog-prod/content/posts/java-memory-model/index.md

   MetaSpace is not a contiguous memory and can auto increase its size up to the limit that underlying OS allows, whereas Perm Gen always has a fixed maximum size.
 As long as the classloader is alive, the metadata remains alive in the Metaspace and can’t be freed.

 - #### Reserved Space
-  Jvm has its some reserved memory space for variety of purposes.
+  Jvm has its some reserved memory space for unforeseen situations.

 #### Code Cache